cagov/caldata-mdsa-caltrans-pems/docs/data/detector-health.md

 4. Used as a data quality measure for imputation, bottleneck and other calculations

 Caltrans has installed detectors to cover most urban freeways on the State Highway System.
-The data collected, however, can contain missing values (also referred to as "holes") or “bad” (incorrect) values that require data quality analysis to ensure the highest level of data quality is being used to produce reliable results.
+The data collected, however, can contain missing values (also referred to as "holes") or "bad" (incorrect) values that require data quality analysis to ensure the highest level of data quality is being used to produce reliable results.
 The system contains various data quality checks to detect when data is "bad" to ensure the "bad" data is not used to compute performance measures.
 When "bad" or missing data is encountered, the system imputes values to fill these